 What to Do When Everything is Your Top Priority

 One of the hardest parts about running a small business or leading a project is allocating yourself (and your team) appropriately for everything.
-Emergencies crop up and how you handle them in conjunction with the everyday tasks can determine your long-term success.
-But when everything feels like a priority, it can be tough to respond appropriately.
+Emergencies crop up, and how you handle them with everyday tasks can determine your long-term success.
+But when everything feels like a priority, it can be challenging to respond appropriately.
 If that sounds familiar, this post is for you!

 Reprioritize